a2800276/pomenator/README.md

 You'll get output indicating whether the signature corresponds to the file.
 It will say "BAD" in capital letters if it doesn't.

+That said, the tool doesn't generate and publish keys, but it does take care of all the signature generation once you're set up, so the signing stage above is only in case you want to do hings manually and nobody ever verifies signatures anyway so just forget about the --verify option.